tennyson-mccalla/tennyson-mccalla.github.io/database.md

 ![Show dbs and mongoimport]({{site.url}}/media/Screen%20Shot%202022-02-25%20at%2016.07.18.png)

-The other alteration was to customize an old Python pyMongo class for use with this new db/collection/authentication:
+The other alteration was to customize [an old Python pyMongo class]() for use with this new db/collection/authentication (that last one because security is important!):

 ## Python Script